NXP/eiq-model-zoo/tasks/classification/deepface-emotion/README.md

 ## Introduction

-[Deepface-emotion](https://github.com/serengil/deepface) is a simple convolutional neural network for classification of face emotions.
+[Deepface-emotion](https://github.com/serengil/deepface) is a simple Convolutional Neural Network (CNN) for classification of face emotions.
 We use the weights from the implementation found in [DeepFace](https://github.com/serengil/deepface/).

 NB: This is not a face detection model.
 The faces have to be detected in the image and cropped before feeding them to Deepface-emotion.